Spin (novel)

 Spin is a science fiction novel by American-Canadian writer Robert Charles Wilson.
 It was published in 2005 and won the Hugo Award for Best Novel in 2006.
 It is the first book in the Spin trilogy, with Axis (the second) published in 2007 and Vortex published in July 2011.

 In January 2015, Syfy announced it was developing a six-hour miniseries based on the book.

 Plot

 The story opens when Tyler Dupree is twelve years old.
-Tyler and his mother live in a guest house on the property of aerospace millionaire E.D.
-Lawton and his alcoholic wife, Carol.
-Tyler is friends with the couple's thirteen-year-old twins: Jason, a brilliant student who is being groomed to take over the family business, and Diane, with whom Tyler is in love.
-One night while stargazing, the three children witness all the stars simultaneously disappear.
+Tyler and his mother live in a guest house on the property of aerospace millionaire E. D. Lawton and his alcoholic wife, Carol.
+Tyler is friends with the couple's thirteen-year-old twins: Jason, a brilliant student who is being groomed to take over the family business, and Diane, with whom Tyler falls in love.
+One night the three children witness all the stars simultaneously disappear.
 Telecommunications suffer as every satellite falls out of orbit simultaneously.
-Attempts to communicate with the ISS are unsuccessful.